RVgo4it/mmsgate/README.md

 Sign in and go to the Console.

-Create a project and call it mmsgate.
+Create a project and call it "mmsgate".

 Once at the project overview, add an Android app by clicking the Android icon.